-Both LIDAR and cameras are designed to help robots understand its environment such as the floor plans, and so that it doesn’t run into obstruction or get confused.
-Meanwhile, LDS has a reputation for being faster and more accurate than cameras.
+Both LIDAR and cameras are developed to help robots understand their environment such as the floor plans so that it doesn’t run into an obstruction or get confused.
+Meanwhile, LDS has a reputation for being faster and more exact than cameras.

 Imagine vacuuming your floor and then just wiping a damp cloth over it, once.
 Would you expect it to be sparking?
 Probably not, but that is what is being done here.

-I will say, the electronic water control for the onboard water tank in the Roborock, does ensure it is better than most at mopping as it can keep the cloth damp, it’s still not wow.
+I will say, the electronic water control for the onboard water tank in the Roborock does ensure it is better than most at mopping as it can keep the cloth damp, but it’s still not wow.